ember-learn/guides-source/guides/release/components/introducing-components.md

       index.hbs
       avatar.hbs
       username.hbs
-    sent-message.hbs
-    sent-message/
-      index.hbs
-      avatar.hbs
-      username.hbs
 ```

-These two file paths are equivalent, so you can refactor a component into a directory without changing all of the tags that refer to it.
 Components can be nested in multiple sub folders this way, allowing you to organize them as you see fit.

 ## Summary